drago-Codes/fake/README.md

-# Fake Product Detector (India)
+# Fake Product Detector (India) - University Final Project

-A free, modern web app to detect potentially fake or scam products sold online in India.
-Paste any product URL to get an analysis comparing it to reputable marketplaces.
+## Project Description

+This project is a free, modern web application designed to help users in India detect potentially fake or scam products sold online.
+Users can paste the URL of a product from any Indian e-commerce site, and the application will analyze it by comparing it to trusted marketplaces.
+It provides an authenticity score, a verdict, and a detailed breakdown of the analysis.
+This project was developed as a final project for university, showcasing skills in web development, data scraping, data analysis, and machine learning.

 ---

+## Screenshot

 ## Screenshot